 - 2 dollars ($2.00) called the "twoonie" as it is the equivalent of two loonies.

 Bills, or paper currency, are found in denominations of five dollars ($5.00), ten dollars ($10.00), twenty dollars ($20.00), fifty dollars ($50.00), and one hundred dollars ($100.00).

 Schooling and Education

-- All children under 16 must be registered for school.
-Schooling generally begins at age 4 or 5.
+All children under 16 must be registered for school.
+Schooling generally begins at age four or five.
 Most children stay in school until they finish high school, generally at 18 years of age.

-- The Canadian public school system is generally divided into 3 levels: Elementary, Secondary and Post-Secondary, either college or university.
+The Canadian public school system is generally divided into three levels: Elementary, Secondary, and Post-Secondary, either college or university.
 Some districts or private schools may organize their grade levels differently, though education standards are regulated by the provincial government.

 There are many factors to consider when choosing where to live, such as proximity to workplaces or schools, cost of living in the area, proximity to amenities, crime rates, and so on.

 There are multiple housing options in Canada.
 Apartment buildings are large, multi-unit buildings owned by one person or company where each inhabitant rents a unit.
 Studio or bachelor apartments are generally one room with a kitchen area and bathroom and are suited only for a single individual.
 Larger apartments can accommodate families as they have bedrooms and additional living space.

 A large multi-unit building where each unit is owned by the inhabitant is called a condominium, and each unit is called a condo.
 Condos can range in size from small, single-person units, to large multi-level, family sized units.